HibberdLab/hibberdlab.github.com/members.md

 # Group members

 Julian established his laboratory in the Department of Plant Sciences at the University of Cambridge in 2001.
 Since then, nine post- doctoral researchers, thirteen PhD students, and three research assistants have been part of the lab.
-The group is currently nine- strong.
+The group is currently eighteen-strong.
 Read more about them below.

 ----